OATML-Markslab/Tranception/README.md

 ```
 To compute sequence weights for new proteins, you may use the MSA_processing class under `tranception/utils/msa_utils.py`.

+### Fitness prediction with Tranception & performance evaluation on ProteinGym
+To predict the fitness of mutated sequences (substitutions and indels) with Tranception, you may use the [main scoring script](https://github.com/OATML-Markslab/Tranception/blob/main/score_tranception_proteingym.py).
+To then evaluate the performance of these predictions against ground truth labels (eg., DMS assays from the ProteinGym benchmark) across the different metrics discussed in the paper (ie., Spearman's rank correlation, AUC, MCC) you may use the [performance analysis script](https://github.com/OATML-Markslab/Tranception/blob/main/performance_analysis_proteingym.py).
-The `examples` folder provides several bash scripts that may be used for scoring and evaluating Tranception on the ProteinGym benchmarks.
+The [examples](https://github.com/OATML-Markslab/Tranception/tree/main/examples) folder provides several bash scripts illustrating how these two scripts may be used.

 ## ProteinGym
 ProteinGym is an extensive set of Deep Mutational Scanning (DMS) assays curated to enable thorough comparisons of various mutation effect predictors indifferent regimes.
 It is comprised of two benchmarks: 1) a substitution benchmark which consists of the experimental characterisation of ∼1.5M missense variants across 87 DMS assays 2) an indel benchmark that includes ∼300k mutants across 7 DMS assays.